Which Makes Faster Pit Stops, F1 Cars Or NASCAR Cars?

 NASCAR Pit Stops

 Pit stops in NASCAR are slower and arguably more challenging than in Formula 1.
-That is because while there are over a dozen people involved in a F1 stop, NASCAR rules state that only six mechanics can be involved in a pit stop.
-Therefore, while in F1 each pit crew member has a very specific job to do, in NASCAR all members do more than one job in order to make the stop as quick as possible.
-In addition to all that, refuelling is not only allowed, but also necessary in NASCAR, something that F1 cars don't do mid-race.
+That is because while there are over a dozen people involved in an F1 stop, NASCAR rules state that only six mechanics can be involved in a pit stop.
+Therefore, while in F1, each pit crew member has a specific job, in NASCAR all members do more than one job to make the stop as quick as possible.
+In addition, refueling is necessary in NASCAR, something that F1 cars don't do mid-race.

-After the driver brings the car into the pit lane and stops at the boxes, the first thing mechanics will do is put the refuelling gallon in, and raise the car so that old tires can come out and new ones can go in.
-While there is one mechanic to deal with refuelling and one to raise the car, they will both aid their team members with the tires.
-There are usually two mechanics operating pneumatic guns, and two to bring new tires.
+After the driver brings the car into the pit lane and stops in their pit stall, mechanics insert the fuel can and raise the right side of the car so that old tires can be removed and replaced with new ones.
+While there is one mechanic to deal with refueling and one to raise the car, they will both aid their team members with the tires.
+There are usually two mechanics operating pneumatic guns and two to bring new tires.
 The remaining two will focus on removing old tires after their initial tasks are completed.

-Remember, since there are only 6 people, first they have to do all that on one side of the car, lower it, then move to the other side and raise it to do everything again.
-When both sides are done and the tank is full, the fuel gallon is removed, the car is lowered, and the driver takes it back to the track.
+Remember, since there are only six people, first they have to change tires on one side of the car, lower it, then move to the other side, and raise it to do everything again.
+When both sides are done, and the tank is full, the fuel can is removed, the car is lowered, and the driver leaves their pit stall, returning to the track via the pit lane.

 How many pit stops cars do in a race?